Feldman-Katok pseudometric and the GIKN construction of nonhyperbolic ergodic measures: Every GIKN sequence is -Cauchy

-Careful inspection of concrete examples of $(\gamma,\kappa)$-good approximations presented in the literature shows that it is always the case that the two periodic orbits considered are $(\gamma+(1-\kappa))$-close with respect to $\Fbar$.
-Yet the abstract definition of $(\gamma,\kappa)$-good approximation does not immediately imply that $(\gamma,\kappa)$-projection $\psi$ defines a match.
-The reason is that a match is order preserving and the definition above does not require that.
-Hence we need the following technical lemma.
+All examples of $(\gamma,\kappa)$-good approximations found in the literature support the conjecture that each pair of periodic orbits satisfying Definition \ref{def:good-approx} is always $(\gamma+(1-\kappa))$-close with respect to $\Fbar$.
+However, the definition of $(\gamma,\kappa)$-good approximation does not ensure that the $(\gamma,\kappa)$-projection $\psi$ appearing in Definition \ref{def:good-approx} is a match as in Definition \ref{def:match}.
+This is because a match must be order-preserving, and Definition \ref{def:good-approx} does not stipulate this requirement from a projection.
+Therefore, the following technical lemma is necessary.